SAP/spartacus-docs/_pages/fsa/features/fsa-agent-enablement.md

 When sellers create customers, they are automatically given the `OBOConsent` with full permissions to execute business actions in name of the created customer.
 Currently, the seller can prepare quotes for a customer and get a preview of their activities and insured objects (quotes, policies, claims).
-The central place of the On-Behalf-Of Consent feature is the Seller Dashboard page.
+The central place of the OBO framework is the Seller Dashboard page.

 For more information on back-end implementation, see [Agent Enablement](https://help.sap.com/viewer/a7d0f0c5faa44002bf81e1a9a91c77e2/latest/en-US/cbf7b289a4414090a26e23077e2e4e1f.html) documentation on the SAP Help Portal.